 Imagine a family party and everyone is playing with the younger member, a two-year-old child.
 Grandpa is bouncing her up in his arms in what started as a game but has now been too much for her.
-Unfortunately, grandpa is oblivious and thinks the little girl is still having a blast.
+Unfortunately, grandpa is oblivious and thinks she’s still having a blast.

-How do parents know when to intervene with family and friends—adults who may overwhelm kids but not know it?
+How do you know when to intervene with family and friends—adults who may overwhelm your child but not know it?

 It’s tricky dealing with family and friends with setting boundaries for many reasons:

 - You may not be close to everyone.
 Sure, you can tell your mom to back off, but what about a distant aunt or your co-worker’s husband?
 You may not feel as frank with them as you would those closer to you.

 - Some people can be easily offended.
 We all know people we skirt around or phrase our words carefully.
 One word or action can offend them, even if your intention isn’t to.